What is Metallurgical Engineering?: Course Fees 2026, Subjects, Top Colleges, Admissions

 TNEA Counselling | 3 |

-You should always start preparing as early as possible, at least 8 to 10 months before the final exam date, so that you have enough time for revision, with a majority of the syllabus covered by you.
+At least 8 to 10 months before the exam.
+You will have enough time for revision with a majority of the syllabus covered.
 This increases your chances of getting good marks and being shortlisted for admission, as you can attempt a maximum number of questions in the exam.

 You must remember that the competition is quite high at top-ranked colleges, including the IITs and NITs, so you need to give it your best shot and prepare really well to secure a seat.

-- Start preparing at least 8 to 10 months before the final exam date so that you have a good amount of time to cover the maximum exam syllabus topics.
+- Start preparing at least 8 to 10 months before the final exam date.

 Types of Metallurgical Engineering Courses